Close the Gaps: A Learning-while-Doing Algorithm for a Class of Single-Product Revenue Management Problems: Main Results: Dynamic Pricing Algorithm

-\item The second equation (\ref{condition2u}) ((\ref{condition2c}), resp.) is used to make sure that with high probability, our learning interval $I_i^u$ ($I_i^c$, resp.) contains the optimal price $p^D$.
-We have to guarantee that $I_i^u$ ($I_i^c$, resp.) contains $p^D$, otherwise when we miss the optimal price, we will incur a constant exploration error in all periods afterwards.
-This relationship is actually given in the algorithm (see (\ref{nextlowerboundu}), (\ref{nextupperboundu}),(\ref{nextlowerboundc}) and (\ref{nextupperboundc})).
-However, we include them here for the sake of completeness.
+\item The second relationship (\ref{condition2u}) ((\ref{condition2c}), resp.) is used to make sure that with high probability, the price intervals $I_i^u$ ($I_i^c$, resp.) contain the optimal price $p^D$.
+This has to be guaranteed, otherwise a constant loss will be incurred in all periods afterwards.